-Article 10.9 of this Agreement describes the conditions which must be met before mandatory sick leave at half-pay must be granted.
+Article 10.8 of this Agreement describes the conditions which must be met before mandatory sick leave at half-pay must be granted.
 However, under certain circumstances agencies may grant discretionary sick leave at half-pay pursuant to Section 21.5 of the Attendance Rules during any period of absence caused by personal disability for which the employee is not entitled to mandatory sick leave at half-pay under the contract.
 During waiting periods for mandatory sick leave at half-pay under this Agreement, employees continue to be eligible for discretionary sick leave at half-pay pursuant to the Attendance Rules and a determination must be made regarding granting or denying such leave under the Rules during that waiting period.
-For example, an employee in the OSU who is otherwise eligible, may be granted discretionary sick leave at half- pay prior to being absent 30 consecutive workdays.
-To be eligible for discretionary sick leave at half-pay under the Attendance Rules, an employee must have completed one cumulative year of State service, must have permanent status as of the point sick leave at half- pay is to begin (probationers with no permanent hold item are not eligible), must have exhausted all accrued leave credits and must have submitted satisfactory medical documentation of personal disability.
-Although sick leave at half-pay under the Attendance Rules is discretionary, arbitrary denials are not consistent with the intent of the Rules.
+To be eligible for discretionary sick leave at half pay under the Attendance Rules an employee must have completed one cumulative year of State service, must have permanent status as of the point sick leave at half-pay is to begin (probationers with no permanent hold item are not eligible), must have exhausted all accrued leave must have submitted satisfactory documentation of personal disability.
+Although sick leave at half pay under the attendance rules is discretionary, arbitrary denials are not consistent with the intent of the Rules.

-PERSONAL LEAVE
+PERSONAL LEAVE Crediting

-Crediting

 Employees are credited with five days of personal leave upon appointment to State service and thereafter with five days each year on the anniversary date of such appointment.
-However, if an employee is off the payroll for any reason on his or her personal leave anniversary date, his or her personal leave anniversary date is changed to the date he or she returns to the payroll and he or she is credited with five days of personal leave at that time.
+However, if an employee is off the payroll for any reason on their personal leave anniversary date, their personal leave anniversary date is changed to the date they return to the payroll and they are credited with five days of personal leave at that time.
 Personal leave is not cumulative and any personal leave credits remaining unused are cancelled at close of business the day preceding the employee's personal leave anniversary date.